Wei-1/Scala-NTM/README.md

 Unit tests are successful,
 and had done a 1 to 1 value comparison with fumin's project.
 (tested with the same random seed)

+Examples are tested.
+We are able to train and improve the predict rate with the down-scaled examples.

+Getting serious computation performance issues.

 ## USAGES: